 The third and final day began at the excellent Potato Bottom campsite.
 Alex and I had a few anxious moments during the night as a few storm cells passed through the area.
 The Hardscrabble, which sat less than a mile away, stood as an imposing obstacle if the road got too wet.
 Fortunately, the amount of precipitation that fell during the night wasn’t enough to close the switchback, so we were able to get rolling around 8:00am.
 We found the drive up and down the Hardscrabble switchbacks pretty exhilarating with several sharp turns and a few minor washouts.
 The only downer during this stretch was the aforementioned damage to the passenger side jack mount and Talon tie down.
 Unfortunately, there isn’t much room to maneuver when you’re hugging the side of a steep cliff down a narrow road.
 Still, I’m sure I could’ve avoided the rock that caused the damage if I had paid particular attention to it.

 After removal of the damaged jack and tie down, we proceeded with the rest of the drive.
 The final part of the trail is notable for its proximity to the Green River.
 There are several washes that empty into the river and during one lengthy stretch the trail actually passes through and along one of these wide, sandy washes.
-Minutes after passing the Labyrinth campsite, we came to our final hurdle, the passage I call the Green River pass, a narrow, half-mile length of road that hugs a steep cliff with several rock outcroppings.
+Minutes after passing the Labyrinth campsite, we came to our final hurdle, the passage the Labyrinth Canyon, a narrow, half-mile length of road that hugs a steep cliff with several rock outcroppings.
 This narrow stretch of road is no big deal for Jeeps and pop-up truck campers, but for those hauling hard-side truck campers, like us, it was slow going as we took turns spotting for each other.
 Basically, we had to hug the edge of the road in a few places to avoid damaging the top sides of our rigs.
 It took some time to get our rigs past these outcrops, but once we did so, we were essentially home free.
 With the exception of the climb up the Mineral Springs switchbacks, the remainder of the drive was smooth, quick, and easy.

 If you have any desire to explore this challenging, yet rewarding 100-mile-long trail you really need to do it.
 The key to making the trip enjoyable is a combination of preparation and know how.
 Bring an experienced guide with you who knows the trail as well as adequate supplies of food, fuel, and water.
 Make sure your rig is small enough to get past the rock outcrops.
 Check in with the park rangers at the visitors center and get the latest report on the condition of the trail before setting out.
 Air down your tires to at least 40 psi and go slow when passing over rough spots and wash outs.
 You’ll also want to keep a close eye on the weather before and during your trip.
 If you do these things your time on the White Rim Trail should be enjoyable and one you’ll remember for years to come.
 How difficult is the trail?
 On a scale of 1 to 10, with the 10 being the hardest, I’d have to give the trail a difficulty rating of 7 for hard-side truck campers, a 6 for pop-up truck campers, and a rating of 5 for Jeeps.